 - There is A'raf.
 Said to be a wall separating Heaven from Hell, it is a limbo where people who are neither good nor evil enough are to live after the final judgment.
 It's said that God, being the ever most forgiving, will eventually let them enter Heaven, but only as its last visitors.

-- A related realm, Barzakh, is more like the Christian concept of purgatory: a place where the dead are due to wait until the final judgment.
+- A related realm, Barzakh, is a place where the dead are due to wait until the final judgment.
 In the meantime, sinners are punished, while the good enjoy a state of bliss.

 - Erebus was pretty much a shadowy limbo for "neutral" souls, between Tartarus (Hell) and Elysium (Heaven).